Political Science 3300

 Burke Page

-Criticism of Burke - The Equality of
+2. Mary Wollstonecraft [1759-1797]: Criticism of Burke - The Equality of Women;

-Women; Progress for the Poor; Reason and Emotions.
+Progress for the Poor; Reason and Emotions.

-"It would be an
+"It would be an endless

-trace the variety of meannesses, cares, and sorrows, into which women
+task to trace the variety of meannesses, cares, and

-are plunged by the prevailing opinion, that they were created rather to
+opinion, that they were created rather to feel than

-by their charms and weakness.
+obtained by their charms and weakness. " Mary Wollstonecraft

 See: Mary

-Vindication of the Rights of Women (1792)
+Wollstonecraft/A Vindication of the Rights of Women (1792)

 Rachel

-Jane Austen/Journal of International Women's Studies, Vol. 7, No. 3,
+Austen/Journal of International Women's Studies, Vol. 7, No. 3,

 March 2006 (Scroll to second article.)
 Direct access to this